jlaroche/Documentation-en/docs/Data_Standardization/index.md

 The above points focus on standardising project data for discovery.
 Additionally, standardization of the [data governance](https://github.com/ClimateSmartAgCollab/Documentation-en/blob/main/docs/Data_Sharing/index.md#administrative) aspect, including **data access criteria and retrieval** processes like user authentication and permissioned access via content privacy rules, is evolving with the help of ontologies such as the Data Use Ontology [DUO](https://github.com/EBISPOT/DUO), and standardized authentication systems such as [OAuth 2.0](https://oauth.net/2/).

+## Files and folders

+A project is composed of many files and folders which need to be systematically organized, as covered [here](Documentation-en/docs/Data_Standardization
+/files.md)

 ## Implementation

 Its important to stress that researchers shouldn't have to take on the bulk of standardization work since it does involve a number technical skills and general awareness of controlled vocabularies and standardized data formats that take time to aquire.
 Ideally project data management/science/analyst staff are available to help with standardizing data schemas or exported data projects.
 This is where the DCC team can help!